manueldinisjunior/trinitysbikeshop/README.md

-# Bike Store Website Template
+# Bike Shop Website Portfolio Project
 > Bike Store Website HTML, CSS & Bootstrao.
 > Live demo [_here_](https://manueldinisjunior.com/).

-# Bike Shop Website Portfolio Project
+# Intro

 Welcome to our Bike Shop Website Portfolio Project!
 In this project, we developed a fully functional website for a bike shop using HTML, CSS, and the Bootstrap library.